 The DFSA regulates financial services and digital assets in the DIFC, issuing licenses to institutions under high global standards.
 It distinguishes between types of tokens and updates its regulations as the market develops.
 Conducts audits to ensure transparency and consumer protection.
 It establishes limits for crypto investment and rules for stablecoins.
 Its framework promotes the integrity and evolution of the DIFC financial ecosystem.

-Central Bank of the United Arab Emirates
+Central Bank of the United Arab Emirates (CBUAE)

 Central Bank regulates stablecoins and stored value funds, as well as leading the implementation of a national CBDC.
 Requires 1:1 backing in AED and license to issue payment tokens.
-Participates in the FIT program to modernize the UAE’s financial infrastructure.
+Participates in the FIT program to modernize the country’s financial infrastructure.
 Promotes payment digitization, innovation and global competitiveness.
 Coordinates with other entities to maintain regulatory consistency in the financial system.

 Dubai Land Department (DLD)